 To keep businesses afloat and staff in jobs, it is important that people are spending money as well as saving some for a rainy day or their retirement.
 It is the staff working in one shop that will also spend their money in another.
 So, a high unemployment rate will impact spending.
 This is why unemployment and inflation are so closely linked.

 Supporting a shop online might mean that you are in effect supporting another country, depending on the location of its staff.
 The key in current times is to keep everyone’s high street open.
-If one retail shop closes their customers may then not be in town to visit the high street shop next door.
-If all the retails shops close then the places that serve food will have fewer customers because their customers were primarily those who visited the shops.
-It is this knock-on effect that means that an area can quickly struggle to survive financially and end up with a high unemployment rate and nobody in a position to spend any money to drive the economy.
+If one retail shop closes its customers may then not be in town to visit the high street shop next door.
+If all the retail shops close then the places that serve food will have fewer customers because their customers were primarily those who visited the shops.
+In order to prevent such things to happen, retail shop owners need to provide the same experience as what an online shopping site can provide.
+They need to incorporate faster delivery plans and smart retail apps that might be necessary to keep the future of retail shops afloat in this highly competitive segment.
+If necessary steps haven’t been taken by shop owners then it will initiate a knock-on effect that means that an area can quickly struggle to survive financially and end up with a high unemployment rate and nobody in a position to spend any money to drive the economy.

 You may have seen in the UK, for example, “Buy British” initiatives from time to time, to promote the purchases of home domestic products during times of crisis.
 However, more recently, where cheaper products are available from abroad, perhaps due to online access, this becomes a difficult campaign to promote when families are trying to save every penny to survive.